Fentaniao/Latest-Release/README.md

 Only for Windows user.

-1. Turn to [GitHub releases page](https://github.com/Fentaniao/Latest-Release/releases), then click on **Assets** at the bottom to show the files available in the release.
+1. Turn to [GitHub Releases Page](https://github.com/Fentaniao/Latest-Release/releases), then click on **Assets** at the bottom to show the files available in the release.
-2. Download the **exe** file and decompress it.
+2. Download the **Latest Release.zip** file and decompress it.
 3. Create the `config.yaml` file and then configure it by referencing to the Usage in [`README.md`.](https://github.com/Fentaniao/Latest-Release/blob/main/README.md)
-4. Run the exe file.
+4. Run the exe file **though Command Window**.

 ### Run the script though Python

-You should first install Python3 into your desktop.
+This approach requires you to install Python3 into your desktop first.

-1. Turn to [GitHub releases page](https://github.com/Fentaniao/Latest-Release/releases), then click on **Assets** at the bottom to show the files available in the release.
+1. Turn to [GitHub Releases Page](https://github.com/Fentaniao/Latest-Release/releases), then click on **Assets** at the bottom to show the files available in the release.
 2. Download the **Source code (zip)** and decompress it.
 3. Create the `config.yaml` file and then configure it by referencing to the Usage in [`README.md`.](https://github.com/Fentaniao/Latest-Release/blob/main/README.md)
 4. Install the package the scripts need.